Dhamma-Sobhana/gong/README.md

 Example data:

     {"name": "main-house-remote"}
-    {"name": "female-house-player", "zones": ["accommodation"]}
+    {"name": "female-house-player", "zones": ["student-accommodation"]}
+    {"name": "main-house-player", "zones": ["student-accommodation", "outside"]}

 ### play (player)
-Wait until the next even second, then play gong sound.
+Play gong sound if player is configured to handle the zone requested.

 - zones: array of zones.

 Example data:

     {"zones": ["all"]}
+    {"zones": ["student-accommodation"]}
-    {"zones": ["accommodation", "outside"]}
+    {"zones": ["student-accommodation", "outside"]}

 ### played (player)
-Publish after gong has been played with this data:
+Sent after gong has been played with this data:

 - name: string.
 The name of the device.
 - zones: array of zones player played in.

 Example data:

-    {"name": "female-house-player", "zones": ["accommodation"]}
+    {"name": "female-house-player", "zones": ["student-accommodation"]}
-    {"name": "main-house-player", "zones": ["accommodation", "outside"]}
+    {"name": "main-house-player", "zones": ["student-accommodation", "outside"]}

 ### stop (player, remote)
-Stop playback and update state of remote to show that gong is not playing anymore.
+Stop playback and update state of remotes to show that gong is not playing anymore.

 ### activated (remote)
 Sent by remote when button has been pressed.